Who will be crowned world's fastest golfer?

 Rob Hogan won the 2013 and 2015 speedgolf world championships and finished runner-up in 2014.
 He shot 83 and 79 last year in times of 42 and 39 minutes, giving him a score of 243 points.

-This year's competition will take place October 17th and 18th at Glen Golf Club, Chicago, and for the fifth time a generous purse of $40,000 will be up for grabs, $10,000 of which goes to the winner.
+This year's competition will take place this week at Chicago's Glen Golf Club, and for the fifth time a purse of $40,000 will be up for grabs, $10,000 of which goes to the winner.

-"I'm looking forward to going to Chicago," Hogan told CNN.
+"I'm looking forward to going to Chicago," Hogan told CNN ahead of the two-day event.
 "I'm a bit nervous, but I know I'm able to perform."

 "I played all sports when I was a kid.
 I played tennis at a high level, golf at a high level.
 I started playing speedgolf in 2012 when I was untrained in running.
 I started training at distance running simply for speedgolf and reached a reasonably high level at that too."